 Working Title: The genetic basis of two flowering time cues in switchgrass (Panicum virgatum)

 Authors: Alice MacQueen*, Li Zhang*, Jason Bonette, …who else?
-People at HA who constructed the new fourway map, …, Tom Juenger
+People at HA who constructed the new fourway map (unless it’s already published in the wax QTL mapping paper), hosts of the common garden sites, Tom Juenger

 Intended Audience: biologists interested in GxE, plant biologists interested in flowering

-Target Journal: New Phytologist
+Target Journal: New Phytologist, TEJ suggests: PNAS, Nature Communications

-Possible Friendly Reviewers/Reviewers
+Possible Friendly Reviewers/Reviewers: Annie Schmidt, Jiaming Yu, Ben Blackman, Dan Woods

+NP editor: John Stinchcombe

 Abstract

 Switchgrass (Panicum virgatum) is a perennial, outcrossing species native to North America which has evolved into multiple divergent populations that vary in ploidy, morphology, and phenological timing.
 Its potential uses have expanded in the past few decades to include biofuels.
 Flowering time is a key life-history trait for biofuel production, as plants cease biomass accumulation upon completion of floral development.
 Here, we present evidence that photoperiodic sensitivity in switchgrass flowering time varies between genetic subpopulations using a diversity panel grown at eight field sites in the central United States spanning 17 degrees of latitude.
-We then map the genetic basis of flowering time in this population and in an independent four-way cross created from two highly divergent southern lowland and northern upland populations.
+We then map the genetic basis of flowering time in this population and in an independent four-way cross created from individuals from two highly divergent southern lowland and northern upland populations.
 We describe eight additive QTLs across these seven field sites with moderate effects on flowering, five of which had overlapping significant associations in the diversity panel. _sentence about major gene candidates found – which genes are in Xiaoyu’s flowering homolog list__.

+Keywords: flowering time, GxE (genotype by environment interactions), switchgrass, Panicum virgatum, photoperiod

 Introduction

 The timing of floral development is a major component of plant fitness affected by multiple external environmental cues (e.g. temperature, daylength, and water availability) that signal existing or upcoming growing conditions.
 Genetic responses to these cues determine the speed, timing, and energy apportioned to reproductive growth and shape both the individual’s lifespan and its lifetime production of viable seed.
 Global climate forcing is increasing temperatures and causing more extreme weather events, such as droughts, heatwaves, and severe rain events (Ummenhofer and Meehl, 2017).
 These events will alter both the timing of reproductive development and the reliability of the environmental signals that plants use to cue flowering.
 It is thus of increasing importance that we understand the environmental cues driving floral development and the genetics underlying flowering responses to understand the genetic potential for adaptation to novel, changing environments.